Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Phase transition, Maxwell construction and graph selector

 \end{proof}

-The image of the one-jet map $j^1f_T: \R^2_{(T,P)} \to \R^5$ has its image contained in $R_{\CF;\CS}$ by construction where it is defined and satisfies $U\, dT + V\, dP = df_T(T,P)$.
-It has the following properties (See Figure \ref{fig:graph4}.): \begin{enumerate} \item its cotangent projection contains jump-discontinuity across the set $\{P = P_{\text{\rm mx}}\}$. \item the function $f$ is defined on the open dense subset
+The image of the one-jet map $j^1f_T: \R^2_{(T,P)} \to \R^5$ has its image contained in $R_{\CF;\CS}$ by construction with the properties (See Figure \ref{fig:graph4}.): \begin{enumerate} \item its cotangent projection contains jump-discontinuity across the set $\{P = P_{\text{\rm mx}}\}$. \item the function $f$ is defined on the open dense subset

 \item the function, however, continuously extends across the discontinuity locus

 \item The aforementioned jump discontinuity can be \emph{canonically} filled in by the Maxwell construction on $\{ P \neq P_{\text{\rm mx}}(T), \, 0 < T < T_c \}$ using the equal area law. \end{enumerate}